 It is saddening.

-In Western Europe the so-called dark ages are considered to have begun around the year 500 CE, with the reign of the emperor Justinian who insisted on a homogenous cultural throughout the empire, that all Roman citizens become Christian or leave.
-Tens of thousands of artisans, merchants, traders and teachers did just that…they left.
-This was roughly the same length of time, seven hundred and fifty years after the golden age of the philosophers, and roughly seven hundred and fifty years before Saint Thomas wrote his Summa.
+In Western Europe the so-called dark ages are considered to have begun around the year 500 CE, with the reign of the emperor Justinian who insisted on a homogenous culture throughout the empire.
+He demanded that all Roman citizens become Christian or leave; tens of thousands of artisans, merchants, traders and teachers did just that…they left.

-The overall fragility of our situation, our sitz im leben, our setting in life, brings to mind St. Thomas’s final words when reflecting of the body of his work…it is all straw, he said, nothing but straw.
+The overall fragility of our situation, our sitz im leben, or setting in life, brings to mind St. Thomas’s final words when reflecting of the body of his work…it is all straw, he said, nothing but straw.

 Reason save us!